This manual covers the following parts of Dilay:

 New sketch generates a new sketch.

-Modify sketch moves nodes or generates new nodes.
-To move a node, just drag it in the 3D view.
+Modify sketch moves, scales, or rotates nodes; or generates new nodes.
 If the Mirror checkbox is activated, all modifications are mirrored at the YZ-plane intersecting the root node.
 Pressing the Sync button synchronizes both sides of that YZ-plane: all nodes that lie on the positive side of that plane in regard to the X axis are mirrored.

 If the Snap checkbox is activated, nodes are snapped to the YZ-plane; the maximum distance of snappable nodes can be adjusted via the Snap width slider.